lgibelli/singularity-docs/getting_started.rst

     Don’t put container valuables in ``$TMP`` or ``$HOME``

 Have any more best practices?
-Please `let us know`_!
+Please `let us know <https://www.github.com/singularityware/singularityware.github.io/issues>`_!

 Troubleshooting
 ===============

 Why won’t my image build work?
-If you can’t find an answer on this site, please `ping us an issue`_.
+If you can’t find an answer on this site, please `ping us an issue <https://www.github.com/singularityware/singularity/issues>`_.
 If you’ve found an answer and you’d like to see it on the site for others to benefit from, then post to us `here <https://www.github.com/singularityware/singularityware.github.io/issues>`__.